-The following table shows the per share and total underwriting discounts and commissions we will pay to the underwriters (including our investment adviser's payment of the additional sales load) assuming both no exercise and full exercise of the underwriters' overallotment option to purchase up to an additional 1,650,000 shares.
+The following table shows the per share and total underwriting discounts and commissions we will pay to the underwriters (including our investment adviser's payment of the additional sales load) assuming both no exercise and full exercise of the underwriters' overallotment option to purchase up to an additional 2,550,000 shares.

 No exercise Full exercise

-Per share \$ 675 \$ 675
+Per share \$.675 \$.675

-φ.073 Φ 7.425.000 ¢.
-0.520.750

-Total \$ 7,425,000 • 8,538,750
+Total \$ 11,475,000 \$ 13,196,250

-The underwriters have agreed to reimburse us approximately \$405,000 for offering expenses.
-After taking into account the reimbursement described in the preceding sentence, we estimate that the total expenses of the offering payable by us, not including underwriting discounts and commissions, will be approximately \$1,195,000.
+We estimate that the total expenses of the offering payable by us, not including underwriting discounts and commissions, will be approximately \$1,600,000 (including reimbursement of expenses paid on our behalf by an affiliate of our investment adviser).